Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 - Add salt and pepper according to the taste and let it simmer at a low flame.

 Ta-dah!
-Your spaghetti sauce with some chunks of meat and veggies is ready to go on the top of the boiled spaghetti.
+Your spaghetti sauce with chunks of meat and veggies is ready to go on top of the boiled spaghetti.
 You’re surely going to enjoy it.